LiorZ/hdac8_thesis/thesis.rst

 Scoring function
 .................

-	In our calibration of the scoring function we were interested to see whether our initial parameters - the use of the short electrostatic term (hackelec) and the lazaridis karplus modification should be refined or modified.
-For that, we tried to use Rosetta's default scoring function *score12* and decreased the weight of hackelec in the scoring function.
+	In our calibration of the scoring function we were interested to see whether our initial parameters - primarily the use of the short electrostatic term (hackelec) should be refined or modified.
+For that, we tried to use Rosetta's default scoring function *score12* (that didn't contain any of the modifications described earlier) and another simulation in which we decreased only the weight of the electrostatic term (hackelec) in the scoring function.

 	+----------------------------------------------+----------------------------------------------------+
 	|		                	       |       **Scoring scheme** (correlation coefficient) |